“Probe every aspect of what ‘being a successful musician’ means to you.”

 1. Don’t perform unless you can present complete concerts

 Almost all developing musicians can prepare a piece or two for a public show, and they can partner with peers to put on full-length events.
 By doing many such succinct performances, students build up their performance skills and fan bases.
-Those who avoid public appearances are less likely to grow into compelling artists and capable professionals.
+Those who avoid public appearances are less likely to grow into compelling artists, fearless performers, and confident professionals.

 2. Ignore feedback